 - 2. Create an activation key with openSUSE Leap as a base channel and the other channels as child channels.
 For more information about activation keys, see Client-configuration > Activation-keys. - 3.
-Modify a bootstrap script for the proxy.
-Add the GPG key to the ORG_GPG_KEY= parameter.
-For more information, see Client-configuration > Clients-opensuseleap.
-For more information about bootstrap scripts, see Client-configuration > Registration-bootstrap. - 4.
+Create a bootstrap script for the proxy, and adjust it.
+Add the GPG key to the ORG\GPG\KEY= parameter. - 4.
 Bootstrap the client using the script.
 For more information, see Client-configuration > Registration-bootstrap. - 5.
 Navigate to Salt > Keys and accept the key.
 When the key is accepted, the new proxy will show in Systems > Overview in the Recently Registered Systems section. - 6.
+Alternatively, in the Uyuni Web UI, navigate to System > Bootstrapping. - 7.
 Navigate to System Details > Software > Software Channels, and check that the proxy channel is selected.